Ebbets Field: Demise

-With the Dodgers leaving for Los Angeles, O'Malley urged Horace Stoneham, owner of the Dodgers' long-time crosstown rivals, the New York Giants, to also move west: Stoneham, who was having stadium and financial difficulties of his own, agreed, and moved the Giants to San Francisco after the 1957 season.
+To avoid being the only team west of St. Louis, O'Malley urged Horace Stoneham, owner of the Dodgers' long-time crosstown rivals, the New York Giants, to also move west: Stoneham, who was having stadium and financial difficulties of his own, agreed, and moved the Giants to San Francisco after the 1957 season.

-The departure of the Dodgers was followed by a "twilight" phase in which the park sporadically hosted soccer, as well as baseball at various levels: high school, college, and a handful of Negro league games, featuring a team formed by Roy Campanella.
-In one of those games, Satchel Paige made a special guest pitching appearance.
+The departure of the Dodgers was followed by a "twilight" phase in which the park sporadically hosted soccer, as well as high school, college, and a handful of Negro league baseball games featuring a team formed by ex-Dodger star Roy Campanella.
+In one of those games pitcher Satchel Paige made a special guest appearance.

 The demolition of Ebbets Field began on February 23, 1960.
-More than 35 years after the Dodgers had left Brooklyn, in a case deciding the use of the Brooklyn Dodgers' trademark, Constance Baker Motley, a federal judge in the Southern District of New York, called O'Malley's relocation of the franchise from its historic home to Los Angeles "one of the most notorious abandonments in the history of sports".
+More than 35 years after the Dodgers had left Brooklyn, a federal judge in the Southern District of New York presiding over a case deciding the use of the Brooklyn Dodgers' trademark called O'Malley's relocation of the franchise from its historic home to Los Angeles "one of the most notorious abandonments in the history of sports".

-According to The Greatest Ballpark Ever: Ebbets Field and the story of the Brooklyn Dodgers by Bob McGee, Saul Leisner was assigned to auction off Ebbets Field (structure and contents) on April 20, 1960.
-Leisner began the auction at 11:15 am by climbing an eight-foot ladder and holding a gavel.
-Estimates were that over 500 people gathered around the marble rotunda.
-Locker room stools, benches, team banners, seats, bricks, bats, caps, team photos, balls, and a brownstone cornerstone of the stadium were included in the items for sale.
-Leisner stated that it was the saddest day of his life, and it was a difficult task for him, as he had been a faithful fan of the Brooklyn Dodgers and was heartbroken when the team relocated.
+An auction of Ebbets Field's structure and contents was held on April 20, 1960.
+An estimated 500 people bid on locker room stools, benches, team banners, seats, bricks, bats, caps, team photos, balls, and a brownstone cornerstone of the stadium.

-Subsequent use of site
+In subsequent years

-The Ebbets Field Apartments were built on the former Ebbets Field site and were opened in 1962.
-They remain under private ownership with the same name and should not be confused with the New York City Housing Authority's Jackie Robinson Houses in Harlem.
-However, Middle School 320, across McKeever Place, was renamed Jackie Robinson Intermediate School.
+The Ebbets Field Apartments were built on the former ballpark site, opening in 1962, and remaining under private ownership.
+Middle School 320, across McKeever Place, was renamed Jackie Robinson Intermediate School.
 In January 2014, the street sign that once stood at the corner of McKeever Place and Montgomery Street was sold at auction for $58,852.08.